oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/participle.md

 <!-- +propertySummary -->

 ## Identification
 Present and past participles are primarily used as the main verb in *present* and *perfect* verb tenses.
+Past participles can also mimic [gerunds](gerund) in appearance.
 Thus, identification can be quite difficult.

+### Verb or Participle?
 Since participles and participle phrases function both function as adjectives, participles can be identified by determining whether the participle or the participle phrase could be removed from the clause without destroying the clause or changing the semantic meaning.

-### Present Participle
+#### Present Participle
 > He is *running*.
 <!-- .caption -->
 Verb.
 Here, *running* functions as the main verb of the present continuous tense: *is running*.
 Removing *running* from the sentence would not destroy the clause, but it would fundamentally alter its semantic meaning.